longjianli/longjianli.github.io/_misc/email.md

 6. Many questions can be resolved by simple Google searches.
 Think twice before asking a question.
 7. Important information is often included in the syllabus.
 Do not send me emails before thoroughly reading the syllabus.
 8. For questions related to course materials, please ask questions in person during classes or office hours.
-9. Please do not expect a response from me unless your inquiry is "legitimate" (see examples below).
+9. Please do not expect a response from me unless your inquiry is "appropriate" (see examples below).

-According to my experience, the vast majority of emails sent from undergraduate students are unnecessary.
+According to my experience, the vast majority of emails sent from undergraduate students are inappropriate.
 Examples are
 - "When is the exam?"
 (Please read the syllabus.)
 - "Will the exam score be curved?"
 (Please read the syllabus.)
 - "What materials would be covered in the exam?"
 (Please pay attention to course announcements.)